This homemade pesto is so easy to make and tastes delicious.

 2 cloves of garlic

-Then I just whizzed it all up in the small pot that came with our hand blender, you can also use a pestle and mortar but I didn’t have much time, plus I’m a bit lazy!
+Then I just whizzed it all up in our mini food processor, you can also use a pestle and mortar but I didn’t have much time, plus I’m a bit lazy!

 We had it with wholemeal pasta and everyone loved it.

-The other ways we’ve been eating pasta is with roasted vegetables and halloumi…
+The other ways we’ve been eating pasta this week is with roasted vegetables and halloumi…

 This is great as I can put it in earlier in the afternoon and Cherry loves cutting up the vegetables with me.